Henry-ai443/Henry-ai443/README.md

 - 📘 Mastering **Data Structures & Algorithms**
 - 📡 Exploring Docker, APIs, and cloud infrastructure (AWS/GCP)

-- 📚 **StudyHub** - a plartform where students and everyone can join and discuss topics of interests
+- 📚 **StudyHub** - a plartform where students and everyone can join and discuss topics of interests(DONE)
+- **COG PORTAL / WEBSITE** - A church website for my Church General conference Church Of God Seventh Day.
+In this website you should be abble to interact with every church facility.

 ---